 How to split assets, including classic cars

 In complex divorce cases, it may take more steps to determine your assets’ value.
 You have to consider taxes, debt liabilities, depreciation and appreciation.
-If you have a high-asset divorce, it can make the procedure and substance more complex.
+If you have a High-Net worth divorce, it can make the procedure and substance more complex.
 For instance, you may have a tax deduction in the following year worth a similar value to your vehicles.

 If you have classic cars, you may need help from a forensic accountant to determine your property’s value and ensure the legitimacy of your valuation.
 Simple divorces require a lot of paperwork, but you need to keep track of much more in complex proceedings.

 How to determine the value of your classic cars